Skip to content

 United StatesQatarUkraine

 A Russian missile struck a five-storey apartment building in Kharkiv on 7 March, collapsing the entire entrance section from roof to ground.
-Ten people were killed — a primary school teacher and her son, a second-grader; an eighth-grade girl and her mother 1.
-Sixteen others were wounded.
-The Kharkiv Regional Prosecutor's Office has opened a war crimes investigation 2.
+Ten people were killed — including a primary school teacher and her son, and an eighth-grade girl and her mother — and sixteen were wounded.
+The Kharkiv Regional Prosecutor's Office identified the weapon as the Izdeliye-30, a new Russian subsonic air-launched cruise missile with a reported 1,500 km range and satellite navigation designed to resist electronic jamming.
+This is the first confirmed combat use of the Izdeliye-30 against a residential target to receive international coverage.
+A war crimes investigation was opened.
+Russia did not acknowledge the strike.

 US envoys Witkoff and Kushner pulled out of the third trilateral on 4 March.
 A week later, no replacement date exists — and each day of suspension shifts the military balance toward Russia.